Plans for Arran and Cumbrae

-Ambitious 10-year local Island Plans that have been developed with and for the island communities that will drive the development of community, economic and environmental wellbeing of Arran and Cumbrae were launched in early March 2022.
+Ten year local Island Plans, developed with and for the island communities, that will drive the development of community, economic and environmental wellbeing of Arran and Cumbrae were launched in March 2022.

-The Island Plans form the foundations on which to address long-standing issues and challenges faced by both islands and assist in maximising the potential of Arran and Cumbrae.
+The Island Plans form the foundations on which to address long standing issues and challenges and help to maximise the potential of Arran and Cumbrae.

-Island communities have been at the heart of shaping the plans with a range of engagement activities undertaken with:
+Island communities have been at the heart of shaping the plans with engagement undertaken with:

 - island residents